stonezyg/modernize-apps-katacoda/scenarios/developer-intro/04-live-sync.md

 In addition to being able to manually upload or download files when you choose to, the ``oc rsync`` command can also be set up to perform live synchronization of files between your local computer and the container.

-That is, the file system of your local computer will be monitored for any changes made to files.
 When there is a change to a file, the changed file will be automatically copied up to the container.

 This same process can also be run in the opposite direction if required, with changes made in the